cxplonka/spring-vaadin-jpa-multi-gradle/README.md

 * [Vaadin](https://vaadin.com/home) for the presentation layer.
 * [Spring-Boot-Starter](https://github.com/spring-projects/spring-boot/tree/master/spring-boot-starters) for the enterprise backend.
 * [Apache Camel](http://camel.apache.org/) for Enterprise Integration Patterns.
-* [hawtio](http://hawt.io/) as modular web console, for discover metrics, camel routes etc.
+* [Hawtio](http://hawt.io/) as modular web console, for discover metrics, camel routes etc.
+* [Javamelody](https://github.com/javamelody/javamelody/wiki) for time-series based monitoring of metrics (jdbc, sql, memory, http, etc.)
-* [jailer](https://github.com/Wisser/Jailer) an tool for database subsetting, schema and data browsing.
+* [Jailer](https://github.com/Wisser/Jailer) an tool for database subsetting, schema and data browsing.
 Perfect for create consistent DB test data.
 * [Docker](https://www.docker.com/) for a new level of application deployment, management and orchestration.

 The application is separated in sub-projects for the domain-model, the service layer, the user interface and the application